 On and after 11 May 2017, a police officer cannot search you without a warrant or a legal ground for the search, even if you agree or volunteer to be searched.
 An exception to this is where you have agreed to a search when entering or attending a venue or event, such as a music festival, because the event organiser has made it a condition of entry (it may be in the 'small print' or terms and conditions of your ticket).

 If you have been asked to consent to a search, you can refuse to allow the search to take place and make a complaint about the police officer(s) involved.
-See Complaints against the police.
+See Complaints and legal action against the police.

 You cannot take a police officer or Police Scotland to court if you have undergone a consensual search, unless you feel the search breached your rights in some other way.
 For example, you feel you were discriminated against.
 See more about discrimination and taking legal action against the police.

 The police cannot stop and search you simply because of: